William M. Bunn

-William Malcolm Bunn (January 1, 1842 – September 19, 1923) was an American newspaperman and Governor of Idaho Territory from 1884 to 1885.
-He began his political career holding a series of local and state offices while serving as a member of a local political machine.
-After purchasing a Philadelphia newspaper, he traded positive coverage for political favors.
-At the same time Bunn cultivated an active social life and became known for his after dinner speeches.
-During his tenure as governor, Bunn was caught between competing factions within his party fighting over polygamy and concerns with the territory's Mormon population.
+William Malcolm Bunn (January 1, 1842 – September 19, 1923) was an American politician and newspaper publisher.
+He held local political offices in Philadelphia and served as a Republican member of the Pennsylvania House of Representatives from 1869 to 1870.
+He was a member of the Cameron machine.
+He purchased the Philadelphia Sunday Transcript newspaper and traded positive news coverage for political favors.
+He was appointed Governor of the Idaho Territory by President Chester A. Arthur as a reward for political support from the Cameron machine and served from 1884 to 1885.
+As Governor, he was caught between competing factions within his party fighting over polygamy and concerns with the territory's Mormon population.

-Background
+Early life

-Bunn was born in Philadelphia, Pennsylvania on January 1, 1842.
+Bunn was born in Philadelphia, Pennsylvania, on January 1, 1842, to Rebecca Henry and Albert Gesner Bunn.
 He was raised in the city's 16th ward and educated in public schools.
-At the age of eleven, he went to work in a factory.
-Bunn worked there for three years before being sent to Havana, New York to attend a school run by his uncle.
-At 16, he had completed his formal education and was apprenticed as a wood carver.
+At the age of eleven, he worked in a factory for three years before being sent to Havana, New York, to attend a school run by his uncle.
+At 16, he completed his formal education and apprenticed as a wood carver.

-At the start of the American Civil War, Bunn enlisted in the 72nd Pennsylvania Infantry.
-On June 29, 1862, during the Battle of Savage's Station, he was wounded and captured by Confederate forces.
-Bunn was held as a prisoner of war in Richmond, Virginia until his release during a prisoner exchange later that year.
+During the American Civil War, Bunn enlisted in the 72nd Pennsylvania Infantry.
+He was promoted to corporal and on June 29, 1862, during the Battle of Savage's Station, he was wounded and captured by Confederate forces.
+Bunn was held as a prisoner of war in Richmond, Virginia, until his release during a prisoner exchange later that year.
 Upon his return to Philadelphia, Bunn experienced a relapse of problems from his wound and received a medical discharge.

 Following his military service, Bunn joined with his brother in a successful wood carving business.
+He served as a colonel in the Pennsylvania National Guard.
 In 1870 he married Cathanne Myers.
 The couple had one son.